 What I Can Do

-Fresh Condiments is an LA-based one stop shop for marketing, brand development, PR, event production and creative writing.
-I survive on a steady diet of art, fashion, philanthropy and music.
+Fresh Condiments is an LA-based one stop shop for marketing, brand development, event production and creative writing.
+I survive on a steady diet of art, film, fashion, philanthropy and music.
 I can provide oversight on a whole project, driving the creative development and execution of all aspects (marketing, graphics, social media, website, content production, PR, sponsor relations, advertising), OR I can do any one or handful of these things separately.

 I collaborate with clients and brand partners to find the creative and most impactful ways to affect their market.
 Sometimes it's the little things that contribute to a big win and sometimes the most obvious path is not the best one.